vdsm/virtual-dsm/readme.md

   - Wait until DSM is ready, choose an username and password, and you will be taken to the desktop.

-  Enjoy your brand new machine, and don't forget to star this repo!
+  Enjoy your brand new NAS, and don't forget to star this repo!

 ### How do I change the storage location?